MoYaq/MoYaq/README.md

 * 🔬 Improve healthcare outcomes with data-driven insights
 * 🤖 Create AI-powered tools for personalized medicine
 * 💊 Optimize patient care and medication management using automation
 > **My view💬:** The world is continually evolving in technology, and those without digital skills will be the "illiterates" of the next generation.."*

+🔭 ##Currently Working (Learning) On:

+	•	Learning Python programming through a 90-day Python challenge I recently joined.

+🌱 ##My Next Plan Is to Learn and Delve Deeper Into:

+	•	Python (continuing to improve)
+	•	Machine Learning (ML) and Artificial Intelligence (AI)
+	•	Advanced Data Analysis Techniques

+🤝 ##Let’s Connect:

+	•	Feel free to check out my repositories and contribute if you’d like!
+	•	If you have any recommendations or resources, please share them—I’m always eager to learn.
+	•	We can also simply connect and interact, why not?

+📫 ##How to Reach Me:
 [![ Email](https://img.shields.io/badge/Email-legendmohammed3585%40gmail.com-red)](mailto:legendmohammed3585@gmail.com)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Yakubu%20Mohammed-blue)](http://linkedin.com/in/yakubu-mohammed-559470236)
 <!---